Gissio/radpro/docs/field-guide.md

 * **Method:** Measure radiation from items like smoke detectors (which contain small amounts of Americium-241), old watches with radium dials, ceramic pottery with uranium glaze, or Brazilian granite countertops.
 Document the radiation levels and compare them to background levels to see if they're significantly above normal.

 * **WARNING:** To prevent internal contamination, always wear gloves when handling radioactive objects such as uranium rocks.
-Also, store these objects in sealed plastic bags to reduce the risk of external contamination.
+Also, keep these objects in sealed plastic bags to reduce the risk of external contamination.

 ### Radiation Shielding Experiment